TEJ-Fellowship/pbl/neuralVault/apps/SimpleLangChain/README.md

 - Combines document search with AI responses
 - Demonstrates the complete RAG pipeline

-## 🎮 Interactive Commands
+## 🎮 Interactive Chat

-When running the demo, you can use these commands:
+When running the demo, you can:

 - **Ask questions** - Get answers based on your documents
-- `demo` - Show step-by-step RAG demonstration
-- `compare` - Compare RAG vs simple chat responses
-- `search <query>` - Perform semantic search
-- `stats` - Show system statistics
-- `help` - Show available commands
-- `quit` - Exit the application
+- **Type 'quit'** - Exit the application
+- **Ask about any topic** - The system will find relevant information from your PDFs

 ## 🧠 Understanding the Concepts